Graduate Student Resources

 Am I issued a student picture ID?

 Student ID cards are available for accepted and matriculated students.
-Please contact your local campus or advisor for more information.
+Submit an ID Card Request form to initiate the process.

-What is the difference between online, blended, hybrid, and online-hybrid courses?
+What is the difference between the various types of courses?

 How many courses are there in each program?